eeshansrivastava89/datascienceapps/PROJECT_HISTORY.md

 - **Test thoroughly before shipping** — Build locally, test all features, verify production-like behavior
 - **Commit small, clear changes** — One logical fix per commit.
 Descriptive messages.
 Easy to review and rollback
 - **Code inspection over assumptions** — Read actual files/output.
 Don't guess about behavior
+- **Brutally minimal documentation** - don't create new md files
+- **Favorite metric from AI assistant** - I always like when AI assistant tells me what % of line of code it reduced after it does work for me

 **When restarting:** Re-read these principles first.
 They define your decision-making framework.